 Windows Server 2022 cannot move EFI/Recovery partition

-There's another inbuilt DiskPart command tool, but the same with Disk Management, it cannot change the start postion of a volume.
-Thus, if you want to move partition in Server 2022, you have to run disk partition software.
+There is another built-in command-line tool called DiskPart, but like Disk Management, it cannot change the starting position of a volume.
+Therefore, if you want to move a partition in Server 2022, you need to use disk partition software.

 How to move Recovery/EFI partition in Server 2022